Ayushi081005/NeuralStyleTransfer/README.md

-Smoothing Strength	Sets spatial blur radius to eliminate fine photographic noise	Cartoon, Oil Painting, Watercolor, Emboss Edge Thickness	Modifies the structural stroke weight of isolated boundaries	Cartoon, Pencil Sketch NST Steps & Size	Alters optimization iteration count and execution resolution	Reference Style Transfer 🚀 Getting Started
+Smoothing Strength	Sets spatial blur radius to eliminate fine photographic noise	Cartoon, Oil Painting, Watercolor, Emboss Edge Thickness	Modifies the structural stroke weight of isolated boundaries	Cartoon, Pencil Sketch NST Steps & Size	Alters optimization iteration count and execution resolution	Reference Style Transfer

+🚀 Getting Started
 1. Prerequisites & Installation
 Clone the repository and install the required foundational libraries:

-Bash
 pip install -r requirements.txt
 Your requirements.txt should contain at least:

-Plaintext
 opencv-python
 numpy
 Pillow
 gradio
 torch
 torchvision

 2. Running the Web Application
 Launch the Gradio interface server locally by executing:

-Bash
 python app.py

-After initialization, the terminal will display a local address (typically http://127.0.0.1:7860).
+After initialization, the terminal will display a local address .
 Open this URL in your web browser to interact with the application.

 🧠 Behind the Scenes
 Device Acceleration: The system automatically checks for hardware configurations.
 If an NVIDIA graphics card is present, Neural Style Transfer runs on CUDA for rapid processing; otherwise, it gracefully drops back to CPU execution.